Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-asc-sqlite.md

 However, GenAI is not a cure-all and is far from perfect.
-That's why our hybrid system is designed to improve GenAI's performance in security research by addressing common issues such as LLM hallucinations, performance, and domain-specific challenges for particular software.
+That's why our hybrid system is designed to improve GenAI's performance in security research by addressing common issues such as LLM hallucinations, scalability, and domain-specific challenges for particular software.

 AIxCC has provided our team with a fantastic opportunity to put into practice the insights gained from decades of security research in both academia and industry.